 Getting in Shape for Your Kansas Pheasant Hunt

-After all, there are no large heavy deer stands or blinds to tote through the woods and no waterfowl decoys to lug while wearing clumsy waders and slopping through muddy marsh waters.
-When successful, the harvested pheasants can be slid into a vest pouch, and no dragging a heavy carcass or hauling loads of meat is required.
+Sometimes pheasant hunters are deceived by how their sport seems to be a simple stroll.
+The ease of access—stepping out of the truck and walking a few feet to the field cause many to arrive not fit for pheasant hunting.
+After all, there are no large heavy deer stands or blinds to tote through the woods.
+No waterfowl decoys to lug while wearing clumsy waders and slopping through muddy marsh waters.
+When successful, pheasants can be slid into a vest pouch, and no dragging a heavy hauling loads is required.

-When hunters are not prepared physically, though, it can affect their performance and spoil the valuable time they set aside for a hunting trip.
+When hunters are not fit for pheasant hunting, though, it can affect their performance and spoil the valuable time they set aside for a hunting trip.
 Tim Weddington, owner and guide at 10 Gauge Outfitters, said, “Out-of-shape hunters get fatigued and can’t shoot well.”

-Since pheasant and quail hunting can take hunters through miles of physically demanding walking, such as through thick CRP grasses, heavy stubble, plum thickets and at times, loose soil, try to stick to a routine that incorporates both cardiovascular and strength training four to six days a week.
-Here are a few suggestions:
+Since pheasant and quail hunting can take hunters through miles of physically demanding walking, stick to a routine of both cardiovascular and strength training four to six days a week.

-3. Jog or bike regularly.
+- Jog or bike regularly.
 Check with your physician about target heart ranges for your age.
-Walking can be just as effective; however, try to cover at least two to three miles at a brisk pace every outing, and occasionally walk while wearing your upland hunting boots in different types of terrain, such as in tall grass at a park.
+Walking can be just as effective.
+Try to cover at least two to three miles at a brisk pace every outing.
+Occasionally walk while wearing your upland hunting boots in different types of terrain, such as in tall grass at a park.

-4. When strength training, avoid working only one part of the body.
-You’ll need resilience in your arms, back and shoulders to carry and use a shotgun (and perhaps a pheasant-filled vest), and you’ll need leg strength for those long days of walking.
-Squats, various types of lunges and the Romanian dead lift work an appropriate balance of muscles in your legs in a short amount of time.
+- When strength training, avoid working only one part of the body.
+You’ll need resilience in your arms, back and shoulders to carry and use a shotgun.
+You’ll need leg strength for those long days of walking.
+Squats, various types of lunges and the Romanian dead lift work an appropriate balance of muscles in your legs.

 Start with three or four sets of 8-12 repetitions of each exercise.